golang/go/gopls/doc/integrating.md

-# gopls plugin author documentation
+# Documentation for plugin authors

-If you are integrating gopls into an editor by writing an editor plugin there are quite a few semantics of the communication between the editor and gopls that are not specified by the [LSP specification].
+If you are integrating `gopls` into an editor by writing an editor plugin, there are quite a few semantics of the communication between the editor and `gopls` that are not specified by the [LSP specification].

 We attempt to document those details along with any other information that has been helpful to other plugin authors here.